A08rpita/CauliCure/README.md

 ├── requirements.txt   # Python dependencies
 └── README.md          # Project documentation

-Future Enhancements
+## Future Enhancements
-Add a database to store user uploads and predictions.
+-Add a database to store user uploads and predictions.
-Deploy the application to a cloud service like AWS, Azure, or Heroku.
+-Deploy the application to a cloud service like AWS, Azure, or Heroku.
-Expand to include predictions for other vegetable diseases.
+-Expand to include predictions for other vegetable diseases.